scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

 **Explore the current network card interface setup:**

 For this lab we will need 2 interfaces.
 The DHCP interface was the single NIC *em1*.
 The bridge *br-public* will be created and used as the exsternal network, though this will only be simulated as it will not actually route anywhere.
+View the script to see the changes that will be made:

+    cat /usr/local/bin/create-bridge-config

-Run the following script to create the bridge:
+Run the following script to create the bridge config:

-    /usr/local/bin/convert-to-bridge
+    /usr/local/bin/create-bridge-config

 Ensure the *ifcfg-br-public* file look as follows.